 Individuals wishing to apply to graduate programs may not meet the normal requirements for admission.
-Such cases normally fall into either of the following categories: 1.7.1 Faculty admission requirements satisfied but course background inappropriate or prerequisites lacking Upon the recommendation of the Program concerned, the Dean may approve the inclusion of the missing background or prerequisites as part of the requirements for the Master's degree.

-1.7.2 Faculty admission requirements not satisfied

-Upon the recommendation of the Program concerned, the Dean may approve a pre-entry program of undergraduate coursework totalling at least 12 credit hours of upper division courses.
+Such cases normally fall into either of the following categories:

+- 1.7.1 Admission requirements satisfied but course background inappropriate or prerequisites lacking Upon the recommendation of the Program concerned, the Dean may approve the inclusion of the missing background or prerequisites as part of the requirements for the Master's degree. - 1.7.2 Pre-Entry Program When admission requirements area not satisfied and upon the recommendation of the Program concerned, the Dean of Graduate Studies may approve a pre-entry program of undergraduate coursework totalling at least 12 credit hours of upper division courses.
 An average of not less than 3.33 (B+) must be achieved in the coursework, and no course must be completed at a level below 2.67 (B-).
 Courses taken for a pre-entry program may not be credited towards a graduate degree.

-Students approved by the Dean of Graduate Studies in either of these situations are guaranteed admission to the appropriate Graduate Program upon successful completion of the recommended courses.
+Students approved by the Dean of Graduate Studies in this situation are guaranteed admission to the appropriate Graduate Program upon successful completion of the recommended courses.